Chrissie Wellington

 Christine Ann Wellington (born 18 February 1977) is an English former professional triathlete and four-time Ironman Triathlon World Champion.
-She held all three world and championship records relating to ironman-distance triathlon races: firstly, the overall world record, secondly, the Ironman World Championship course record (from 2009 until Mirinda Carfrae lowered it in 2013), and thirdly, the official world record for all Ironman-branded triathlon races over the full Ironman distance.
+She held both world and championship records relating to ironman-distance triathlon races: firstly the overall world record and secondly the Ironman World Championship course record (from 2009 until Mirinda Carfrae lowered it in 2013).

-She won the World Championship in three consecutive years (2007–2009), but could not start the 2010 World Championship race because of illness, then – while suffering from injuries so severe that her former coach Brett Sutton said she should "not even be on the start line" – regained the title in 2011.
-She is the first British athlete to hold the Ironman Triathlon World Championship, and was undefeated in all thirteen of her races over the ironman distance.
+She won the Ironman World Championship in three consecutive years (2007–2009), but did not start the 2010 Ironman World Championship race because of illness.
+Then – while suffering from injuries so severe that her former coach Brett Sutton said she should "not even be on the start line" – she regained the title in 2011.
+She was the first British athlete to win the Ironman Triathlon World Championship, and remained undefeated in all thirteen of her races over the ironman distance.
 She is the only triathlete, male or female, to have won the World Championship less than a year after turning professional, an achievement described by the British Triathlon Federation as "a remarkable feat, deemed to be a near impossible task for any athlete racing as a rookie at their first Ironman World Championships."

-She lowered the world record on all three occasions (2009–2011) she raced Challenge Roth (formerly Quelle Challenge Roth) at Roth in Bavaria, Germany.
-Her record of 8 hours 18 minutes 13 seconds is more than 32 minutes faster than the record which stood from 1994 to 2008, when Yvonne van Vlerken broke it by just over 5 minutes.
-Following her 2010 world record, her former coach Brett Sutton described Wellington as "a person of true international sporting excellence that is overshadowed by no one in any other sport."
-Her record stood for 12 years until Daniela Ryf set a time of 8 hours 8 minutes 21 seconds in June 2023.
+She lowered the world record on all three occasions (2009–2011) she raced Challenge Roth at Roth in Bavaria, Germany.
+Her record of 8 hours 18 minutes 13 seconds was more than 32 minutes faster than the record set by Yvonne van Vlerken in 2008.
+Following her 2010 world record, her former coach Brett Sutton described Wellington as "a person of true international sporting excellence who is overshadowed by noone in any other sport."
+Her record stood for 12 years until Daniela Ryf set a time of 8 hours 8 minutes 21 seconds in 2023.